vitorstabile/-apache-camel-basics/README.md

 #### <a name="chapter2part3"></a>Chapter 2 - Part 3: First Project

-Go to [Spring Initializr](https://start.spring.io/) and select the folowing:
+Go to [Spring Initializr](https://start.spring.io/) and select the following:

 - **Project**
    - Maven Project